 So, what actually is diabetes?

 Even if you don’t have diabetes, you’ve probably heard it mentioned in the media quite a lot lately and with good reason.
 According to Diabetes UK, more people than ever have diabetes and more people than ever are at risk of Type 2 diabetes.
 If nothing changes, more than five million people will have diabetes in the UK by 2025.
 Around 90% of people with diabetes have Type 2 diabetes.
-Around 8% of people with diabetes have Type 1 diabetes.
-About 2% of people with diabetes have rarer types of diabetes.
+Around 8% with diabetes have Type 1 diabetes and 2% have rarer types of diabetes.

 Put simply, diabetes is a common condition where the amount of glucose in the blood at diagnosis is too high because the body cannot use that glucose as energy.
 Diabetes occurs when the body does not produce enough insulin (the hormone our pancreas creates which regulates the amount of glucose in the blood), or produces insulin but cannot use it properly.

-Diabetes can cause serious short-term and long-term health problems such as tiredness and lethargy, impaired healing, blurred vision, heart disease, kidney damage and many more horrible conditions that are bad for us as individuals and cost the NHS millions and millions to deal with.
-So, I’m taking responsibility for my health in a refocused way and hopefully, I’ll do my bit to relieve the pressure on our beleaguered NHS too.
+Diabetes can cause serious short-term and long-term health problems such as tiredness and lethargy, impaired healing, blurred vision, heart disease, kidney damage and many more horrible conditions that are bad for us as individuals and cost the NHS millions and millions to deal with. *A recent research study of Covid-19 deaths in the UK has also found that up to 2/3rds of hospital deaths have been amongst diabetes sufferers amid warnings that the condition more than doubles mortality risk.
+So, I’m taking responsibility for my health in a refocused way and, hopefully, I’ll do my bit to relieve the pressure on our beleaguered NHS too.

 The way forward

-Happy new year dear readers – here’s to a brilliant 2020!
+Happy new year dear readers – here’s to a healthier 2020!

 Pigeon Cottage Kitchen